Mamalasticot/Mamalasticot.github.io/README.md

-It is a test for a website.
+It's a test for a useless website.